tlaanemaa/http-error-classes/README.md

 # HTTP error classes

 This package provides error classes for every HTTP 4xx and 5xx error code.
-This makes it easy to throw HTTP errors in your application without having to build the classes yourself for that, just a small time win.
+This makes it easy to throw HTTP errors in your application without having to build the classes yourself for that, just a small win.

 You can also check if an error is a HttpError by checking if it's an instance of the `HttpError` class from this package, all errors here extend that class.